chongyangshi/Langwith/README.md

 You can also contact me at shi[AT]ebornet.com .

 ###ToDos
-SMTP email notification when a server goes offline, or potentially through an email sending service's API.
+- SMTP email notification when a server goes offline, or potentially through an email sending service's API.<br />
-Past uptime records stored locally.
+- Past uptime records stored locally.